-In addition to the Sites Inventory and the Housing Plan, the city is required to provide an estimate of actual housing units that can be preserved and produced given available resources, permits issued and projected pipeline projects expected to be completed within the next housing cycle.
+In addition to the Sites Inventory and the Housing Plan, the City is required to provide an estimate of actual housing units that can be preserved and produced given available resources, permits issued and projected pipeline projects expected to be completed within the next housing cycle.
 State law recognizes that the city's total housing needs exceed available resources and the community's ability to satisfy this need within the content of the general plan.
-The total development cost for the RHNA allocation would exceed \$4 billion dollars, of which over \$3 billion would be required to develop the lower-income units.
+The total development cost for the City's RHNA allocation of affordable units (3,975 total units) would exceed \$4 billion dollars, of which there is approximately a \$2 billion financing gap.
 Thus, the quantified objectives do not need to completely account for San Mateo's RHNA but do establish the maximum number of housing units that can realistically be constructed, rehabilitated, and conserved in the City over an eight-year timeframe.

-For the upcoming housing cycle, the city's quantified objectives for conservation are 719 units, with 323 being affordable units, and the quantified objectives for construction are 5,639 units, with 1,426 being affordable units.
-The total of quantified objectives for the city are 6,358 units, including 1,749 affordable units.
+For the upcoming housing cycle, the city's quantified objectives for conservation are 719 units, with 323 being affordable units, and the quantified objectives for construction are 5,931 units, with 1,481 being affordable units.
+The total of quantified objectives for the City are 6,650 units, including 1,804 affordable units.
 For a full breakdown of units by affordability level and by project or category, see Table 14 - Quantified Objectives for Cycle 6 (2023 - 2031), in this Section.